Kirkcudbright

-Kirkcudbright (/k@rˈkuːbri/ kur-KOO-bree; Cille Chùithbeirt) is a town at the mouth of the River Dee in Dumfries and Galloway, Scotland, southwest of Castle Douglas and Dalbeattie.
-A former royal burgh, it is the traditional county town of Kirkcudbrightshire.
+Kirkcudbright (/k@rˈkuːbri/ kur-KOO-bree; Cille Chùithbeirt) is a harbour town and former royal burgh at the mouth of the River Dee in Dumfries and Galloway, Scotland, southwest of Castle Douglas and Dalbeattie.
+Traditionally the county town of Kirkcudbrightshire, it is 84 miles (135 km) southeast of Edinburgh, 71 miles (114 km) south-southeast of Glasgow, and 8 miles (14 km) northeast of Castle Douglas.
+It had a population of 3,233 in 2022.

 History

 An early rendition of the name of the town was Kilcudbrit; this derives from the Gaelic Cille Chuithbeirt meaning "chapel of Cuthbert", the saint whose mortal remains were kept at the town between their exhumation at Lindisfarne and reinterment at Chester-le-Street.

 John Spottiswoode, in his account of religious houses in Scotland, mentions that the Franciscans, or Grey Friars, had been established at Kirkcudbright from the 12th century.

 John Balliol was in possession of the ancient castle at Castledykes in the late 13th century and Edward I of England is said to have stayed here in 1300 during his war against Scotland.

 In 1455 Kirkcudbright became a royal burgh.
 About a century later, the magistrates of the town obtained permission from Queen Mary to use part of the convent and nunnery as a parish church.
 From around 1570, Sir Thomas MacLellan of Bombie, the chief magistrate, received a charter for the site, its grounds and gardens.
 MacLellan dismantled the church in order to obtain material for his new castle, a very fine house, which was built on the site.

 After defeat at the Battle of Towton, Henry VI of England crossed the Solway Firth in August 1461 to land at Kirkcudbright before joining his wife Queen Margaret in exile at Linlithgow.
-The town for some time withstood a siege in 1547 from the English commander Sir Thomas Carleton but, after the surrounding countryside had been overrun, was compelled to surrender.
+The town for some time withstood a siege in 1547 from the English commander Sir Thomas Carleton during the Eight Years' War but, after the surrounding countryside had been overrun, was compelled to surrender.